Brownsville, Pennsylvania: History

 The first all–cast iron arch bridge constructed in the United States was built in Brownsville to carry the National Pike (at the time a wagon road) across Dunlap's Creek.
 See Dunlap's Creek Bridge.
 As of 2023, the bridge is still in use.

 After the 1853 completion of the Baltimore and Ohio Railroad to the Ohio, outfitting emigrant wagon trains in Brownsville declined in importance.

 Yet the rise of the steel industry in the Pittsburgh area led Brownsville to develop as a railroad yard and coking center, generally integrated into other towns within the valley, so Brownsville and West Brownsville were tied to regional operations.
 While no one yard had space enough to be large, each township along the river shared resources and functioned as an elongated yard system.
 With its new role as railroad center and coking center together with the decline of outfitting, the town gradually lost its diverse mix of businesses, but, nonetheless, generally prospered during the early 20th century through the 1960s.
 Brownsville tightened its belt during the Great Depression, but the local economy resumed growth with the increased demand for steel during and after World War II, when many infrastructure projects improved and rerouted U.S. Route 40 over the new high-level Lane Bane Bridge, clearing up a perennial traffic congestion problem.

 In 1940, 8,015 people lived in Brownsville.
 Its postwar growth led to the development of cross-county-line suburbs such as Malden, Lowhill, and Denbeau Heights (Denbow Heights), which were mainly bedroom communities within commuting distance.
 After the OPEC oil embargo of 1973–1974 triggered a recession, together with the restructuring of the steel industry and loss of industrial jobs, Brownsville suffered a severe decline, along with much of the Rust Belt.
 Generally, the region has declined in population and vitality ever since.

 By 2000, the population was 2,804, as younger people had moved away to areas with more jobs.
 As of 2011, Brownsville has a handful of buildings that are condemned or boarded up.
 Abandoned buildings include the Union Station of the railroad, several banks, and other businesses.
 The sidewalks around the town are still intact and usable.

 Brownsville attracted major entertainers in the early postwar years who also were performing in nearby Pittsburgh.
 According to Mike Evans in his book Ray Charles: The Birth of Soul (2007), the singer developed his hit "What'd I Say" as part of an after-show jam in Brownsville in December 1958.

-Trivia
+Culture

 In 2019, Brownsville served as the primary filming location for the coming-of-age comedy-drama web television series I Am Not Okay with This, which became available on Netflix in 2020.